 Create a one to two-page cheat sheet where students can find all of the most important information for your course.
-By using a cheat sheet, your students can easily find the information they need and not feel lost between emails, links, platforms, etc. Download our template for a remote teaching cheat sheet.
+By using a cheat sheet, your students can easily find the information they need and not feel lost between emails, links, platforms, etc.

 Remote teaching is a different kind of learning environment and we should consider the content that we are expecting our students to learn.
 The chunking strategy refers to breaking down information into smaller pieces so the brain can process and understand them more easily.
 This strategy is especially important in any kind of online learning environment since it allows for a logical and progressive way of navigating the course.
 When chunking you can implement some different techniques and strategies to continuously check concepts like chunk-challenge-chew-chat-check.

 Even though you are teaching remotely you can still promote collaboration and group work in your lessons.
 These can be either synchronous or asynchronous.